dfinity/ic/rs/tests/README.md

 As stated in the previous section, any test works within a test environment.
-Before a test starts, the test driver «forks» the test environment of the corresponding pot setup; that just means, the directory is copied as is.
+Before a test starts, the test driver «forks» the test environment of the corresponding pot setup; that is, the directory is copied as is.
 Thus, every test *inherits* the environment of the pot's setup, but no two tests share the same test environment.

 All tests environment are placed in the working directory of the test driver (see CLI options for more information).
 The working directory's structure